CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-04.md

    ![](./media/d52.png)

-1. Replace the existing prompt with the following prompt as a baseline prompt in **summarize_text_content** node.
+1. Replace the existing prompt with the following prompt as a baseline prompt in the **summarize_text_content** node.

    ```
    # system: